ArteffKod/hide-full-plugins/README.md

-# hide-full-plugins
-How to hide full your minecraft plugins
+# How to hide full your minecraft plugins